sha0coder/scemu/README.md

 - non debugged cpuid.
 - 32bits and 64bits shellcode emulation.
 - pe32 and pe64 executables emulation.
-- tests with known payloads:
+- fully emulation with known payloads:
 	- metasploit shellcodes.
 	- metasploit encoders.
 	- cobalt strike.
 	- shellgen.
 	- guloader (not totally for now, but arrive further than the debugger)
     - mars stealer pe32.
+- partial emulation with complex malware functions:
+    - guloader
+    - xloader
+    - danabot

 ## TODO
     - convert it on a library, and a tool that uses the lib, for a programatic usage.